axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

 - In the ``Available Filters`` dialog, select ``Manage filters`` link.

-- To search for a filter set, type the search value into the input field at the top of every columns.
+- To search for a filter set, type the search value into the input field at the top of every column.

 - To delete filters, select the checkbox next to the filter set and then click the ``Remove`` button